Power law violation of the area law in quantum spin chains: The Ground State and its Entanglement

-Any Motzkin walk can equivalently be thought of as a string $t\in\left\{ (,),0\right\} ^{2n}$ such that the string has a balanced set of right and left parenthesis with some number of zeros in between.
-Examples of such strings are $((\cdots(\mbox{ })\cdots))$ that are in one to one correspondence with walks that have $n$ up steps followed by $n$ down steps or $(0)(0)\cdots(0)$ which correspondences to a zig-zag walk where a step up, a flat step, and step down is concatenated $2n/3$ times or $00\cdots0$ which is a flat walk where the position of the walker at any step is $y_{k}=0$ for all $0\le k\le2n$.

 Now every step up in a Dyck or Motzkin walk has a \textit{unique} 'matching' step down to balance it to ultimately give $y_{2n}=0$.
 Suppose there are $s$ colors available, then a Dyck walk of length $2m$ can be colored $s^{m}$ different ways.
 For example, take $s=2$ then a walk can be $n$ steps upward with alternating colors of blue and red which then will uniquely determine the coloring of the remaining $n$ down steps.
-Combinatorially equivalent to this walk is the string $[\mbox{ }(\mbox{ }[\cdots[\mbox{ }(\mbox{ })\mbox{ }]\cdots]\mbox{ })\mbox{ }]$ where each left parenthesis/bracket has a unique right match.

 Any Motzkin walk initially has coordinates $\left(x,y\right)=\left(0,0\right)$.
-In the middle of the chain it will have a coordinate $\left(x,y\right)=\left(n,m\right)$ for some $ $ $0\le m\le n$; here we denote $m$ to be the ``height'' in the middle.
+In the middle of the chain it will have a coordinate $\left(x,y\right)=\left(n,m\right)$ for some $0\le m\le n$; here we denote $m$ to be the "height" in the middle.
 To calculate the entropy of a half chain we will need to count the number of Motzkin walks that start at zero $\left(x,y\right)=\left(0,0\right)$ and reach height $m$ in the middle.
-A theorem due to André (1887) counts related (Dyck like) lattice paths\cite[p.
+A theorem due to André (1887) counts related (Dyck like) lattice paths \cite[p.
 8]{Naryana}.